Adult Gout Flare Treatment (Acute Gouty Arthritis)

 Symptom or situation What it suggests Telehealth appropriate?
 Red flag requiring urgent in-person care

-Sudden onset of severe pain, redness, and swelling in big toe or midfoot Typical monoarticular gout flare in classic location Yes, often appropriate for telehealth evaluation and treatment Not a red flag if afebrile and otherwise well
+Sudden onset of severe pain, redness, and swelling in big toe or midfoot Typical monoarticular gout flare in a classic location Yes, often appropriate for telehealth evaluation and treatment Not a red flag if afebrile and otherwise well

-Recurrent similar attacks in same joint over months or years Established gout with intermittent flares Yes, suitable for telehealth flare management and counseling Red flag only if severity or pattern suddenly changes
+Recurrent similar attacks in the same joint over months or years Established gout with intermittent flares Yes, suitable for telehealth flare management and counseling Red flag only if severity or pattern suddenly changes

 Severe joint pain plus high fever or feeling very ill Possible septic arthritis or systemic infection No Requires urgent in-person evaluation, joint aspiration, and labs

-New hot, swollen joint after recent surgery, joint injection, or penetrating injury High risk for septic arthritis No Emergency or urgent in-person care; telehealth not appropriate as sole care
+New hot, swollen joint after recent surgery, joint injection, or penetrating injury High risk for septic arthritis No Emergency or urgent in-person care, telehealth not appropriate as sole care

 Red, warm calf with tenderness and swelling Possible deep vein thrombosis or cellulitis rather than gout Telehealth may triage Needs prompt in-person evaluation and imaging

-Gout flare in patient with immunosuppression or advanced kidney disease Higher-risk host and more limited medication options Telehealth may help with initial guidance Red flag if systemic symptoms, rapidly progressive pain, or unclear diagnosis
+Gout flare in a patient with immunosuppression or advanced kidney disease Higher-risk host and more limited medication options Telehealth may help with initial guidance Red flag if systemic symptoms, rapidly progressive pain, or unclear diagnosis

 Persistent pain after significant trauma or inability to bear weight Possible fracture or structural injury No as sole management Needs in-person exam and likely imaging